jfpuget/STFT_Transformer/README.md

 # STFT_Transformer
 Code for STFT Transformer used in BirdCLEF 2021 competition.

 The STFT Transformer is a new way to use Transformers similar to Vision Transformers on audio data.
-It has been developed for the [BirdCLEF 2021 competition hosted on Kaggle](https://www.kaggle.com/c/birdclef-2021)
+It has been developed for the [BirdCLEF 2021 competition hosted on Kaggle](https://www.kaggle.com/c/birdclef-2021).
+The pdf document gives more context.
+It has bene submitted to the BIRDCLEF 2021 workshop.

 The code is provided as is, it has not been rewritten.
 Given competitions are done in a hurry, code may not meet usual open source standard.